JKCorder/JKCorder.github.io/docs/06-ols.md

 ### Graphing relationships between two variables {-}

 The relationship between two variables may be linear, or it could take some other form – U-shaped or a curve.
 One way to understand the utility and use of the linear model is to produce a scatterplot of X and Y to see what it means to assume the relationship is linear.
 The examples below draws on data published by @pollock2011 in an introductory text on social science statistics.
-The dependent variable (Y) is the percentage of state legislators who are women (Y) and the independent or predictor variable (X) is the percentage of state population who are Christian – “adhere to a Christian faith.”
+The dependent variable (Y) is the percentage of state legislators who are women and the independent or predictor variable (X) is the percentage of state population who are Christian – “adhere to a Christian faith.”

 A simple scatter plot of this data for the 50 U.S. states is reproduced as Figure 1, below.

-#### Figure 1.
-Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian. {-}
+Figure 1. **Scatterplot of women in the state legislature as a function of the proportion of state residents who are Christian.** {-}

 <img src="images/states_scatter.png" width="80%" />